Snooz82/robotframework-LibDoc2Json/README.md

     python -m libdoc2json <LIBRARY or *.robot or *.py> <MyLibrary.json>

-The generated json file might be put o this folder and then be set up in settings.json of vscode.
+The generated json file content has to be added to the settings.json of vscode.

     "rfLanguageServer.libraries":
     [